 - Drag the saved PDF from the computer desktop to the reader.
-If the file is valid, it should open with no problems.
+If the file is valid, it should open.

 File is corrupt

-If the example PDF opened when you clicked the image above, but the other suggestion did not help, it is likely the PDF has been corrupted.
+If the example PDF opened when you clicked the image above, but the suggestion did not help, your PDF file may be corrupt.
 Re-download the PDF or, if it's an attachment, request that the e-mail be sent again.
-There are also some software utilities that can "fix" a corrupted PDF, though none we fully recommend at the time of this writing.
-These utilities may be found by doing a Google search.
+There are also some software utilities to "fix" a corrupted PDF, though none we fully recommend at the time of this writing.
+You can find these utilities by performing a Google search.

-Note: If the PDF is corrupt, the PDF Reader will still open a blank window.
+If the PDF is corrupt, the PDF reader still opens a blank window.
 You may also see a warning or error message stating the PDF cannot be opened.